umun-tech/page/README.md

 ## Example Apps

-- [iAbhinav/umn-page-examples](https://stackblitz.com/~/github.com/iAbhinav/umn-page-examples) This example contains multiple projects that showcase the usage of `umun-page`.
+- [iAbhinav/umn-page-examples](https://stackblitz.com/~/github.com/iAbhinav/umn-page-examples) This example contains multiple projects in a nx mono-repo that showcase the usage of `umun-page`.

+To run this project,
+1. Open the link in chrome (or a browser that supports stackblitz).
+2. `npm i` (Usually is autorun by stackblitz)
+3. `nx serve mobile-nav` or `nx serve insurance-app` or any other app from the nx mono-repo.

 ## Navigation